hfiguiere/dng_sdk/README.md

 https://github.com/adobe/XMP-Toolkit-SDK and licensed under a BSD-3-Clause license.
 You should be able to use that version as a drop-in replacement.

+### zuid

+zuid is included in the copy of the XMP SDK.

+See `xmp/toolkit/third-party/zuid/documentation/Legal_Issues.txt`.

+### boost

+boost in included in the copy of the XMP SDK.
+Boost is licensed under the BSL-1.0.

+See `LICENSES/BSL-1.0.txt`.

+### uuid

+uuid in included in the copy of the XMP SDK.
+It is licensed under a BSD 3-Clause license.

+See `LICENSES/BSD-3-Clause.txt`.

 ### DNG SDK